-Codeof Ethics Number Code of Ethics Minimum Sanction Maximum Sanction H13 Shall not secure a certification by fraud, deceit, or misrepresentation.
+Code of Ethics Number Code of Ethics Minimum Sanction Maximum Sanction H13 Shall not secure a certification by fraud, deceit, or misrepresentation.
 Violation of exam security by compromising exam integrity.
 Permanent denial of application for Peer Support Specialist certification.
 Permanent revocation of Peer Support Specialist certification.
 H14 Shall not engage in gross negligence or incompetence in the performance of peer support services.
 This includes: Failing to maintain records consistent with sound judgement, the standards of the profession, and the nature of the services being rendered.
 Up to a six-month suspension of Peer Support Specialist certification.
 Complete six continuing education hours in law and ethics from an approved training provider.
 Valid proof of completion of continued education must be submitted along with application for reinstatement of certification.
 Permanent revocation of Peer Support Specialist certification.
 J1/2/3 Respect the right to privacy of those supported and shall not solicit private information from those supported unless it is essential.
 Once private information is shared, standards of confidentiality apply.
 Up to a six-month suspension of Peer Support Specialist certification.
 Complete six continuing education hours in law and ethics from an approved training provider.
 Valid proof of completion of continued education must be submitted along with application for reinstatement of certification.
 Permanent revocation of Peer Support Specialist certification.

-Codeof Ethics Number Code of Ethics Minimum Sanction Maximum Sanction J4 Comply with all applicable federal and state confidentiality laws and guidelines.
+Code of Ethics Number Code of Ethics Minimum Sanction Maximum Sanction J4 Comply with all applicable federal and state confidentiality laws and guidelines.
 (In accordance with Part 2, Title 42, Code of Federal Regulations and HIPAA requirements).
 Up to a six-month suspension of Peer Support Specialist certification.
 Complete six continuing education hours in law and ethics from an approved training provider.
 Valid proof of completion of continued education must be submitted along with application for reinstatement of certification.
-Permanent revocation of Peer Support Specialist certification. К1/2 Never engage in romantic or sexual/intimate activities with the persons engaging in services.
-Up to a six-month suspension of Peer Support Specialist certification; and Complete 6 continuing education hours in ethics and professional boundaries from an approved training provider.
+Permanent revocation of Peer Support Specialist certification.
+K1/2 Never engage in romantic or sexual/ intimate activities with the persons engaging in services.
+Up to a six-month suspension of Peer Support Specialist certification; and Complete six continuing education hours in ethics and professional boundaries from an approved training provider.
 Valid proof of completion of continued education and hours of supervision must be submitted along with application for reinstatement of certification; and Complete four hours of direct supervision within two weeks following reinstatement.
 Valid proof of completion of supervision hours must be submitted within 3 weeks of reinstatement of certification.
 Permanent revocation of Peer Support Specialist certification. К3 Shall not engage in exploitive relationships with coworkers or those they support to further their personal, religious, political, or business interests.
-Up-to six-month suspension, and proof of completion of nine hours of education in ethics.
-Permanent revocation of Peer Support Specialist certification.
+Up to six-month suspension, and proof of completion of nine hours of education in ethics.

-Codeof Ethics Number Code of Ethics Minimum Sanction Maximum Sanction K4/5 Mandated Reporting Up to six-month suspension; proof of completion of six hours of education in ethics; and proof of completion of eight hours of education in mandated reporting.
-Revocation/ permanent denial of licensure, certification, or registration; fees forfeited. К6 Never intimidate, threaten, harass, use undue influence, physical force, or verbal abuse, or make unwarranted promises of benefits to persons engaging in services.
-Up to 90-day suspension and proof of completion of nine hours of education relevant to the nature of the offense as determined by the certifying entity.
+Code of Ethics Number Code of Ethics Minimum Sanction Maximum Sanction К4/5 Mandated Reporting Up to six-month suspension; proof of completion of six hours of education in ethics; and proof of completion of eight hours of education in mandated reporting.
+Revocation/ permanent denial of licensure, certification, or registration; fees forfeited. К6 Up to 90-day suspension and proof of completion of nine hours of education relevant to the nature of the offense as determined by the certifying entity.
 Permanent revocation of Peer Support Specialist certification.